 Downturn.
 The Boreal Joker is practically a downturn-less product, making it a neutral rock climbing shoe.
-The flatness of this shoe enables users to gain more purchase when smearing.
-Kicks of this type promise extended comfort on multi-pitch routes.
+The flatness of this shoe enables users to gain more purchases when smearing.
+Kicks of this type provide extended comfort on multi-pitch routes.

 Applications.
-Boreal designers engineered the Joker as a bouldering rock shoe.
-It comes with a set of components that make it capable of scaling cracks and other slot-type features.
+The Joker is a bouldering rock shoe that comes with a set of components that make it capable of scaling cracks and other slot-type features.
 Climbers may use it both indoors and outdoors.